NLP1502/NLP/learningResources/Case/LSTM_CRF_pytorch_for_CET/README.md

 Secondly, I modify the scoring function by stage that only consider the prediction accuracy of X at prediction stage.

 ## Effect:
-The accuracy is 0.72 for the CET-6 problem in June.2018
+The accuracy is 0.72 for the CET-6 problem in June 2018

 ## Defects:
 1. The scoring system in the training phase should be redesigned.